weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 - Personal CRM

 ### Fiberplane Codegen Project & Anthropic API Key
-For access to the early pre-beta version of Fiberplane's Codegen project, please join [Fiberplane's Discord](https://discord.gg/NarC9cf5vP) and share your GitHub handle in the `#ldn-hacknight` channel.
-We will add you to the platform and also share the Anthropic API key for the Hack Night.
+For access to the early pre-beta version of Fiberplane's Codegen project, please join [Fiberplane's Discord](https://discord.gg/NarC9cf5vP) and share your GitHub handle in the `#codegen` channel.
+We will add you to the platform.

 ## Examples, Resources and Inspiration